hongquanli/squid-motorized-stage/README.md

 BOM of the control panel can be found in [control panel](control%20panel)

 ## Software
-The stages can be controled with the Arduino firmware and python software we have written.
+The stages can be controled with the Arduino firmware and python software:

 Microscope software Github repo: [link](https://github.com/hongquanli/octopi-research), simple GUI example: [link](https://github.com/hongquanli/squid-tutorials/tree/main/example_stepper_control) (we also explained how the software is written in these two short READMEs: [overview](https://github.com/hongquanli/squid-tutorials/tree/main/example_led_control), [more detailed note](https://github.com/hongquanli/squid-tutorials/tree/main/example_led_control/software)).